ffplayout/ffplayout/README.md

 This is a streaming solution based on python and ffmpeg.

-The goal is to play for every day an *json* playlist, while the current playlist is still editable.
+The purpose with ffplayout is to provide a 24/7 streaming solution that plays a *json* playlist for every day, while keeping the current playlist editable.

 #### Check [ffplayout-gui](https://github.com/ffplayout/ffplayout-gui): web-based GUI for ffplayout.

-Features
+Features and Requirements
 -----

 - have all values in a separate config file